conroywhitney/writingz/_posts/2013-02-01-good-for-you-man.md

 ---
 layout: post
+tags:
+ - blawg
 title: Good For You, Man
 ---

 When I talk to people about what I'm doing, I usually get a response like: "Wow, good for you man.
 I wish I could do that."